 Keep an eye out for toxic individuals: The biggest way stigmatizing attitudes and language spread is through individuals.
 Keep an eye out for these people and communicate with them the seriousness of the situation.

-Once they feel comfortable enough to start opening up, you can start helping them recover and work on their overall well-being.
+Once they feel comfortable enough to start opening up, you can help them recover and work on their overall well-being.

 Your employees may need more than just a positive conversation and a shoulder to lean on.
-In this case, professional support in the form of therapy and counseling can be a lifesaver.
+In these cases, professional support in the form of therapy and counseling can be a lifesaver.

-These usually fall under the umbrella of Employee Assistance Programs (EAP) and include mental health and counseling services extended to the employee and their family.
+Usually falling under the umbrella of Employee Assistance Programs (EAP), they include mental health support, counseling services, and workplace trauma support and are usually extended to the employee and their family.

-Try incorporating more mental health and wellness programs into your company healthcare benefits like:
+Try incorporating more mental health and wellness programs into your company's healthcare benefits.
+These can include:

 Digital therapeutics